 Shelly Bay is the only public beach of note in Hamilton Parish.
 It’s more popular with local families than tourists and features a decent playground, a small nature reserve, and sports pitches.
 John Smith’s Bay is Smith’s Parish is close by.

 Sports enthusiasts are really spoiled for choice.
 The Mid Ocean Club is one of the most famous golf courses in the world.
 It’s an exclusive private club with high membership fees but visitors with deep pockets can play here on certain weekdays.
 The other course in the area is the Tucker’s Point Golf Club.

-Two of the island’s five dive shops are based in Hamilton Parish; Tucker’s Point Dive and Water Sports Centre at Rosewood Tucker’s Point and Dive Bermuda at Grotto Bay.
+Dive Bermuda is based at Grotto Bay.
 You can rent a Boston Whaler from Blue Hole Water Sports or go on a snorkelling cruise with Ana Luna Adventures.

 Walkers and cyclists can explore the Railway Trail.
 The stretch passing through the area runs along the northern shore and is particularly scenic.
 It starts just outside Flatts and passes Shelly Bay, Crawl Waterfront Park, and Abbott’s Cliff Park.

 For many years the Bermuda Perfumery was a landmark attraction just down the road from the Swizzle Inn.
 It has now relocated to Stewart Hall in St George.